-THIS WARRANT TO PURCHASE ORDINARY SHARES REPRESENTED BY AMERICAN DEPOSITARY SHARES (the "Warrant") certifies that, for value received, Ami Sagi XXXXX, an Israeli citizen or his successors or assigns (the "Holder") is entitled, upon the terms and subject to the limitations on exercise and the conditions hereinafter set forth, at any time on or after the date hereof (the "Initial Exercise Date") and on or prior to the close of business at 5:00 p.m.
-(New York City time) on the five (5) year anniversary of the Initial Exercise Date (the "Termination Date) but not thereafter, to subscribe for and purchase from CollPlant Holdings Ltd., a company organized under the laws of the State of Israel (the "Company"),up to 9,300,000 Ordinary Shares (the "Warrant Shares") represented by 50 American Depositary Shares ("ADSs"), as subject to adjustment hereunder (the "Warrant ADSs").
-The purchase price of one Warrant Share under this Warrant shall be equal to the Exercise Price, as defined in Section 2(b).
-Notwithstanding anything herein to the contrary, in lieu of receiving ADS Warrant Shares, the Holder may choose to receive Ordinary Shares and for such purposes ADS "Warrant Shares" shall be deemed Ordinary Shares, taking into consideration the applicable ratio and necessary adjustments to the Exercise Price, if required.
+Warrant ADSs:, 2019 THIS WARRANT TO PURCHASE ORDINARY SHARES REPRESENTED BY AMERICAN DEPOSITARY SHARES (the "Warrant") certifies that, for value received, or his successors or assigns (the "Holder") is entitled, upon the terms and subject to the limitations on exercise and the conditions hereinafter set forth, at any time on or after the date hereof (the "Initial Exercise Date") and on or prior to the close of business at 5:00 p.m.
+(New York City time) on the three (3) year anniversary of the Initial Exercise Date (the "Termination Date) but not thereafter, to subscribe for and purchase from CollPlant Biotechnologies Ltd., a company organized under the laws of the State of Israel (the "Company"), up to Ordinary Shares (the "Warrant Shares") represented by American Depositary Shares ("ADSs"), as subject to adjustment hereunder (the "Warrant ADSs").
+The purchase price of one Warrant Share under this Warrant shall be equal to the Exercise Price, defined in Section 2(b).
+Notwithstanding anything herein to the contrary, in lieu of receiving Warrant ADSs, the Holder may choose to receive Ordinary Shares, taking into consideration the applicable ratio and necessary adjustments to the Exercise Price, if required. e / Section 1.

-Section 1.
 Definitions.
-Capitalized terms used and not otherwise defined herein shall have the meanings set forth in that certain Securities Purchase Agreement (the "Purchase Agreement"), dated November 9, 2017, between the Company and the Holder.
+Capitalized terms used and not otherwise defined herein shall have the meanings set forth in that certain Convertible Loan Agreement (the "Agreement"), dated as of August, 2019, between the Company and the Holder.